 Our world is a world of vision.
 Sighted people register more than 80 % of incoming information through their eyes.
+Infrastructure, technology and legislation are made for sighted people.
 This has grave consequences for people who can hardly see or not see at all.

-- impacts the creation and implementation of new German laws, as well as new EU guidelines and stipulations,
+• influence the creation and implementation of new German laws, as well as new EU guidelines and regulations,

-- stands up for rights in matters specifically related to the disabled,
+• stand up for human rights in matters related to the disabled,

-- fights for compensatory measures to the disadvantages resulting from this disability,
+• fight for compensatory measures to the disadvantages resulting from this disability,

-- supports the development and provision of suitable technical devices,
+• support the development and provision of suitable assistive devices,

-- promotes the education and vocational training of blind and partially sighted People,
+• promote the education and vocational training of blind and partially sighted people,

-- is a contact partner for the media and the public, as well as a partner for ophthalmologists and opticians concerning prevention and support measures.
+• serve as contact point for the media and the public, as well as a partner for ophthalmologists and opticians concerning prevention and support measures.

-As a non-profit self-help organisation, DBSV represents the interests of blind and partially sighted people, auditorily and visually impaired, death blind and of those who suffer from a disease leading to blindness or visual impairment.
-We combine and coordinate the public appearances and efforts of 20 regional associations.
-Our regional associations represent the interests of the blind and partially sighted at the level of the German Länder.
+As the umbrella organisation of the different German self-help organisations of the blind and partially sighted, DBSV combines and coordinates the public appearances and efforts of 20 regional associations.
+Our regional associations represent the interests of blind and partially sighted people at the level of the German “Länder”.